 There is one school in the state that offers this degree.

 This public school has an average net price of $6,803.
-17 to 1 is the student to faculty ratio.
-57% of the teachers are full time.
+Roughly six years after entering college, graduates of this school earn $30,800 a year.
+16 to 1 is the student to faculty ratio.

 Allied Health Professions Careers in HI

 Some of the careers allied health majors go into include:

 |Respiratory Therapy Technicians||-58%||$59,100|

 Below are some popular majors in the state that are similar to allied health.